-The scene when Jack Sparrow call the Flying Dutchman "fishmates" and sing to them "I got a jar of dirt" was actually unscripted and it was improved by Johnny Depp, mostly of the reactions of the rest of the character are real.
+The scene when Jack Sparrow calls the Flying Dutchman "fishmates" and sings to them "I got a jar of dirt" was actually unscripted and it was improvised by Johnny Depp, most of the reactions of the rest of the characters are real.

 Gore Verbinski initially rejected casting director Denise Chamian's suggestion to cast Naomie Harris as Tia Dalma, saying that she was too young for the role.
 Chamian insisted he give her a screen test.
 Finally, Harris's mother came with her for the audition; also serving as her dialect coach, since Dalma speaks in partial Jamaican accent.

 Rolling Stone Keith Richards was set to make a cameo appearance as the father of Captain Jack Sparrow, but Richards had to pull out of the project due to his commitment with The Rolling Stones world tour.
 Johnny Depp had previously said that his performance as Jack Sparrow was based on Richards.

 It is stated in the DVD commentary that the scene where several people argue how to pronounce "kraken" was added due to an error by Kevin McNally.
 The word is said "Kray-ken", but when McNally first said the creature's name, he pronounced it "crack-en," and this caught on with the rest of the cast.
 The scene was added to show how the creature's name is actually said.